nyu-database-design/flask-mongodb-web-app/setup.md

 #### Using venv

-If you refuse to use `pipenv` for some reason, you can use `venv` instead.
-The ability to make virtual environments with`venv` comes included with most distributions of Python.
+If you refuse to use `pipenv` for some reason, you can use the more traditional [venv](https://docs.python.org/3/library/venv.html) instead.
+The ability to make virtual environments with`venv` comes included with standard Python distributions.

 This command creates a new virtual environment with the name `.venv`: